 The Cote d’ Argent or Atlantic Coast of France is the ultimate playground for the recreational cyclist.
 Many consider the Atlantic Coast as France’s number one bicycling destination, especially during the summer months.
-Whether you are interested in a long-distance journey or a day or weekend trip, whether you are biking alone, with a friend, or with your family(including kids), the Atlantic Coast, especially the Charente-Maritime and the Gironde regions have so many options that your biggest problem will be deciding which route to take.
+Whether you are interested in a long-distance journey or a day or weekend trip, whether you are biking alone, with a friend, or with your family, the Atlantic Coast, especially the Charente-Maritime and the Gironde regions have so many options that your biggest problem will be deciding which route to take!
 From the bike-friendly cities of Bordeaux, La Rochelle and Royan, to famous wine towns, to lazy beach towns, pristine islands like the Ile de Re, the biggest dunes in Europe, peaceful pine forests, and did I mention great food?
-This region has it all.
+This region has it all!

 The Atlantic Route is the French part of Eurovelo 1 which also runs through Norway, Scotland, Ireland, Wales, England, Spain and Portugal.
 The French part of this veloroute starts in Roscoff, the port of arrival for ferries from England and Ireland.
-The Eurovelo 1 route is more than 80% complete through France, providing distance cyclists with a great route from Roscoff to the Spanish border.
+The Eurovelo 1 route is now 99% complete through France, providing distance cyclists with a great route from Roscoff to the Spanish border.
 But this route is only a small part of the bicycling wonderland that exists near the Atlantic.
 My favorite cycle paths are in the Charente-Maritime and the Gironde Departments, and they can be enjoyed over a weekend, as an add on to a vacation at the beach or a visit to Bordeaux or La Rochelle, and are great for people of all ages including families with kids.
-Most are greenways, signposted, car-free cycle paths that enable you to ride at an easy pace, free of worry about car traffic.
+Most are signposted greenways, car-free paths that enable you to ride at an easy pace, free of worry about car traffic.

 The Atlantic Coast of France, especially La Rochelle south enjoys some of the best weather in France.
 The Charente Maritime and Gironde Departments are located in the area that has the highest number of average annual sunshine hours in France, except for the Mediterranean.
 La Rochelle, for example, has 2331 hours of sunshine a year, 21% more than the popular beach resort of Biaritz!
 The coastal areas enjoy a temperate maritime climate with hot summers and cool winters, and almost always a cooling sea breeze.
 The best months for visiting, based on weather, are late spring, summer and early fall.
 Due to the popularity of this region, the month of August can be very busy and expensive.
 But the weather is normally perfect, and once you get to your destination, things don’t seem so crowded.
 So if you plan to visit this region in August, be sure to arrive middle of the week and travel by bike as much as possible.
 Early September offers much of the warmth of the summer, but you can enjoy more open spaces and available hotels, especially if you are visiting on a weekend.